sbcodes90/Health-App/README.md

 Tech Stack :
 ReactJS
-May change this al arond to a react remix app to support backend features
+Change this to a react remix app to support backend features
-Databse: TBD
+Database: TBD
 Api: MealDB https://www.themealdb.com/api.php

 Check Back frequently for updates plan is to have this up and running ASAP!